limbernie/limbernie.github.io/_posts/2018-08-26-temple-of-doom-1-walkthrough.md

 ![5a264f18.png](/assets/images/posts/temple-of-doom-1-walkthrough/5a264f18.png)

-Good thing a more liberal `nc` is also available for use in the VM.
+A more liberal `nc` is also available for use in the VM.

 ![96d18f6d.png](/assets/images/posts/temple-of-doom-1-walkthrough/96d18f6d.png)